 The second business was mobile apps.
 Similar to my first business, my only strength was design.
 He taught me how to actually get downloads and monetize and make $50 fast every day.
 To date I have launched over 100+ apps, gotten over 1 million+ downloads and even had a few apps rank on the top charts.

 The third business was paperback books.
 By now I had gotten a much better grasp of keyword research, niche selection, and marketing thanks to him.
 To date I have published over 500+ books (I started outsourcing so I could scale the business) and have had multiple best-sellers on Amazon.
 In my best month, I made a little over $50,000.

 What advice do you have for aspiring entrepreneurs?

 Start now.
 I wish I had started sooner.

 Find a mentor.
 Either take a course or contact people that inspire you and get them to work with you.
 Many successful people launch them, just find someone credible, please!
-For example, Jeet has a program called The Income Incubator which teaches people the same business models he taught me.
 This will significantly boost your chances of success.

 Be prepared to sacrifice.
 I gave up a lot of weekends and Friday nights to work on my business.
 I had to learn to say no. I have no regrets.

 College isn’t for everyone and neither is entrepreneurship.
 Get outside of your comfort zone and challenge yourself.
 Don’t ever settle for something mediocre.
 I dropped out of college and made more in one month, than I would have in a year of working.
 Anything is possible if you put in the work.